ggilmore/6034-Exam-3-Cheat-Sheet/Exam3CheatSheet.md

 ###Miscellaneous Notes

-- You can never classify all points correctly if you have a `+` data point and a `-` data point (contraditory) right on top of each other
+- You can never classify all points correctly if you have a `+` data point and a `-` data point (contradictory) right on top of each other

 __Overfitting__ - too strict with regards to the data it's trying to model